HendriXML/XMLScripts-Project-AWGStepTesting/README.md

 # XMLScripts-Project-AWGStepTesting
-XMLScript project that allows measuring the steps between different input values
+XMLScript project that allows measuring the steps between all input values and it’s successor of a SAG1021.

 What's needed to use this script?
 * SAG1021